syncfusion-content/uwp-docs/uwp/TreeGrid/Selection.md

 ### Select rows based on cell value

-In tree grid, you can select the rows based on cell value by adding the corresponding records to [SelectedItems](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_SelectedItems).
+In TreeGrid, you can select the rows based on cell value by adding the corresponding records to [SelectedItems](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_SelectedItems).
 You can get the cell value of a particular cell using the `View.GetPropertyAccessProvider` method.

 {% tabs %}
 {% highlight c# %}